 I am a researcher with interests in glacial geology, palaeoglaciology and near-surface geophysics.
 I am currently a Visiting Research Fellow in the Department of Geography, University of Portsmouth, but soon-to-be a postdoctoral researcher in the Department of Physical Geography, Stockholm University.

-My research uses the glacial geological record – the “lumps, bumps and dirt” left behind by glaciers – to reconstruct the behaviour and characteristics of former ice masses and examine glacier-climate interactions.
-My postdoctoral research at Stockholm will focus on glacial-geological and geophysical investigations of moraines in the Sarek mountain region, northern Sweden.
+My research uses the glacial geological record – the “lumps, bumps and dirt” left behind by glaciers – to reconstruct the behaviour and characteristics of former ice masses and to examine glacier-climate interactions.
+My current area of primary interest is applying near-surface geophysics to investigate glacial landforms.

 - Chandler, B.M.P., Boston, C.M., Lukas, S. (2019) A spatially-restricted Younger Dryas plateau icefield in the Gaick, Scotland: Reconstruction and palaeoclimatic implications.
 Quaternary Science Reviews, 211, 107–135.
 [Click here for access]

 - Chandler, B.M.P., et al. (2018).
 Glacial geomorphological mapping: A review of approaches and frameworks for best practice.
 Earth-Science Reviews, 185, 806–846.
 [Click here for access]

 - Chandler, B.M.P., Evans, D.J.A., Roberts, D.H.
 (2016).
 Characteristics of recessional moraines at a temperate glacier in SE Iceland: Insights into patterns, rates and drivers of glacier retreat.
 Quaternary Science Reviews, 135, 171-205.
 [Click here for access]